tamedevelopers/database/README.md

 ```
 </details>

-### Pagination Numbers
+### Pagination Foreach Numbers
 - Page numbering `starts counting from 1`
-    - This will format each numbers of data according to it's possition
+    - This will format all pagination items collections
+    - On each page, it starts counting from last pagination item number

 ```
 $users = $db->table('users')->paginate(20);